 Updated 2020

 Larimer County 4-H members may lease a dog to participate in the 4-H Dog Project.
 This program is designed to offer the opportunity of the dog project to members who are unable to own a dog.
-Anyone who is using a dog that is not owned by their family is considered a lease situation and requires a pre-approved application.
+The lease terms and agreements should be determined by the 4-H member and the lessor, and the Extension Office is not involved in any lease agreements and operates purely as an educational advisor.

 Members with a leased dog may participate in all activities pertaining to the Larimer County 4-H Dog Project, including workshops, clinics, contests, camps and the Larimer County Fair 4-H Dog Trials.